Skip to main content

 You can now use your downloaded file in other applications.
 Your design is available in the Space's Content in Photoroom.

 Tip: To use your virtual model design with a template, export the design as an image file.
 Then select New design and import the image file.
-When the image has imported, select a template from the list.
+When the import is complete, select a template from the list.
 Photoroom opens your design in the editor with the template applied.
 You can use the editing features to make further changes if needed.

 Other platforms: